Scott County, Kansas: Library

 The Scott County Public Library is located at 110 West 8th in Scott City.
 The Scott County Library was the first free county public library in the state of Kansas.
 It was started in September 1923 with the five members of the library committee each checking out a book for herself and one for her husband thus the library checked out ten books on the first day that it was open.
 Two rooms on the second floor of the Cretcher Lumber Company office building were made available for the library.
 L. W. Cretcher, owner of the lumber yard, gave the library a boost by painting the rooms, furnishing a stove, shelves, cupboards, lights, and free rent.
 In November 1924 a proposal was placed on the ballot for the library to be a county funded entity.
 A room was set aside in the basement of the newly built courthouse for the library, which at that time possessed 861 books.
 The library in the courthouse was opened to the public in July 1925.
 The library remained in the basement of the Scott County Courthouse until a separate library building was constructed at 110 West 8th Street in 1964.
 This building was 4150 sqft with a 660 sqft meeting room available to the public.
 In 2004, the Scott County Library Board began a fundraising effort for a Library Building expansion of 7350 ft.
 The Library expansion and remodel to 12160 sqft was completed in May 2009.

 Communities

+List of townships / incorporated cities / unincorporated communities / extinct former communities within Scott County.

+† means a community is designated a Census-Designated Place (CDP) by the United States Census Bureau.